AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/class-8.md

-# Class 8: Protected Routes
+# Class 8: Protected Routes and Authentication

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->